 During this meeting, Li Zhi was reminded of her charm and their good old times.
 Wu Zetian made the new emperor madly fell in love with her again, and decided to welcome her back to the royal palace.

 Very soon, Wu Zetian gave birth to her first son and got promoted.
-Then she made Emperor Li Zhi got tired of his decent queen and other beautiful concubines, whom were strictly selected by his remarkable parents.
+Then she made Emperor Li Zhi got tired of his decent queen and other beautiful concubines, who were strictly selected by his remarkable parents.

-Afterwards, Zhi and Wu wanted to abolish the current queen and gave the crown to Wu.
+Afterward, Zhi and Wu wanted to abolish the current queen and gave the crown to Wu.

 However, the current queen, a decent and beautiful girl from an honorable clan, was chosen by the great Emperor Li Shimin; therefore, many powerful officials strongly disagreed with this idea.